It can be overwhelming when you are faced with a situation with a student that is out of your comfort zone or training.

 - Displays stalking behaviors (overly focused behavior on an individual; following an individual physically or via social media; excessively contacting an individual when told not to do so; constant need or desire to approach an individual; giving unwanted gifts to an individual)

 - Has been sexually assaulted or is experiencing domestic violence, dating violence, or stalking

 What You Can Do

-- If your student’s behavior is an imminent threat to themselves or others (direct plan to harm self or others, or cannot be left unsupervised due to behavior), CALL 911.
+- If a student’s behavior is an imminent threat to themselves or others (direct plan to harm self or others, or cannot be left unsupervised due to behavior), CALL 911.

-- If there is no immediate threat but you are concerned for your student’s well-being and safety, call 974-HELP
+- If there is no immediate threat but you are concerned for a student’s well-being and safety call 974-HELP (4357).

 We keep the identity of those who call 974-HELP private unless you express that you want the student to know that you reached out to us.
 Please be aware that sometimes students only tell a few people what they are struggling with so they may be able to figure out on their own who called to report a concern.